-I turned to look back at him.
-He kind of shrugged a half-hearted apology then took off at a run.
+I looked back at him and he shrugged a half-hearted apology before taking off at a run.
 It was the most sensible thing he could have done.

-I stood up and leaned back against the rough wall.
-Warmed as it was by the sun it quickly grew too hot through my t-shirt as I just stood there listening to the sounds of the unfamiliar town closing down for the afternoon’s siesta.
-Shops were pulling the heavy iron shutters across their fronts, bringing their souvenirs in off the baked earth pavements and the last few customers were just leaving the café.
+Standing up, I leaned back against the rough wall.
+Warmed as it was by the sun, it quickly grew too hot through my t-shirt as I waited, listening to the sounds of the unfamiliar town closing down for the afternoon’s siesta.
+Shops were pulling the heavy iron shutters across their fronts, bringing souvenirs in off the baked earth pavements and the last few customers were just leaving the café.
 I watched them cross the top of the street before I too, reluctantly, set off towards the harbour.

 From the harbour road I could just make out Liza on the top deck.
 I watched her.
 She was little more than a stick figure from this distance and I was mesmerised by how far away she appeared from where I now stood.
-The distance seemed all the more exaggerated after a week on the boat with no escape from each other, living in such forced proximity.
+The distance seemed all the more exaggerated after a week on the boat with no escape from each other.
 Liza is small and mousy, especially when you compare her to Ralph, who is built like a truck and seems to fill up every space he occupies.
-She’s from Scotland and kind of laid back about things so the two of us get on pretty much okay.
-Ralph, on the other hand, is American: volatile, big and muscle-headed, his skin leathery and stained by the sun, his temper short – or at least short with me.
+She’s from Scotland and kind of laid back about things so the two of us get on okay.
+Ralph, on the other hand, is American, volatile, big and muscle-headed, his skin leathery and stained by the sun, his temper short – or at least short with me.
 Him and me can never quite see eye to eye on the world.

 I got a sick feeling in my stomach knowing that I would have to explain my cuts and bruises to him again.
 Ralph is older than Liza and didn’t want kids, at least not somebody else’s.
 They had a kid once but it died and all I know for sure is that they’ll love a dead baby more than me for the rest of their lives.
 You can’t blame them for that.
 I am just the product of one of those dumb pacts that parents sometimes make in case anything goes wrong.
 Nobody ever believes it’ll happen.
 Until it does.

-I stood by the water’s edge where you can hail a boat man, like a taxi, to take you out to the yachts, but there weren’t any around: it was siesta time and I didn’t have any more local currency with me anyway, just my five American dollars emergency money, so I continued standing there, hoping Liza might catch sight of me and come and fetch me in the dinghy.
+I stood by the water’s edge where you can hail a boat man, like a taxi, to take you out to the yachts, but, being siesta time, there weren’t any around.
+I didn’t have any more local currency with me anyway, just my five American dollars emergency money, so I continued standing there, hoping Liza might catch sight of me and bring the dinghy round.
 I willed her to look across but she was busy doing something else and I guessed I was as small to her as she was to me.

 Eventually Ralph appeared on the deck, scanned the harbour road and, spotting me, motioned with his thick, hairy arms to see if I wanted to come aboard.
 I signalled back that I did then bent down and scooped up a handful of water to wash any dirt or dry blood from my face.
 I didn’t know how bad I looked but there was no point in making it worse with him than it needed to be.
-He always sees the worst side of everything anyway.
 The salt water burned like crazy.

 Minutes later the dinghy buffeted up against the small, concrete wharf and I jumped down without looking at him, feeling my heart suddenly booming uncontrollably inside my chest.